Dividend Select Commentary – 2Q21

-On the other hand, companies that consistently grow their dividends over time are usually stocks that have hit their stride and can return some of their excess cash to shareholders.
-These companies don’t provide as generous an income stream as found in the higher yielding, more mature companies.
-However, these companies are motivated to maintain dividend growth.
-If earnings aren’t increasing every year, a company may be forced to decrease its dividend, causing investors to lose confidence in the company and harm the stock price.
-Moreover, these stocks historically have outperformed those stocks that pay a dividend but do not grow it.
-From 1972-2018, dividend growers (those whose dividends were increasing over time) within the S&P returned 9.6% while dividend payers (all dividend paying companies, even those where the dividend was not increasing) returned 8.8%.
-Those with absolutely no change in dividend policy returned 6.9% (see charts below).
+Companies that consistently grow their dividends over time are usually stocks that have hit their stride and can return some of their excess cash to shareholders.
+These companies are motivated to maintain earnings growth, without which they may be forced to decrease their dividend, causing investors to lose confidence in the company and negatively impact the stock price.
+Additionally, these “dividend-growing” stocks historically have outperformed those stocks that pay dividends but do not increase them.

 Scott Harrison, CFA